Journey to the Homeland Tours

 be sufficient.
 Dress clothes are recommended for social events such

-as the opera, dinners, and church services.
+as the dinners.
 Men may want to bring

 a sport coat or blazer with dress slacks a dress shirt and a tie.